 How Google makes money

-Google profits from people trusting and valuing its search service.
-It achieves this by delivering useful search results.
+Google makes money when people use and appreciate its search engine.
+It succeeds in this by providing relevant search results.

 The anatomy of search results

-A query like this usually generates so many ads because there’s a strong chance that the searcher is looking to buy shoes online, and there are lots of shoe companies willing to pay for a feature in the AdWords results for this query.
+There is a good chance that the searcher is looking to buy shoes online, and as a result, many shoe companies are willing to pay to have their ads appear in the AdWords results for this query.

 The role of SEO